DougHennig/ErrorHandler/README.md

 * Tomislav Sokol added Croatian messages
 * Fixed a bug that prevented Quit from working for non-English languages
 * Removed unused records in Resource.dbf
+* Takes a screen shot to a JPG rather than PNG and uses _SCREEN rather than _VFP.HWnd which works better on some systems

 ### 2021-12-08